Millions of people fall victim to online scams each year. Keep your money safe with these top security tips from an ethical hacker.

 - Check your finances often

-To help you stay one step ahead of the criminals, we contacted a professional ethical hacker and asked him to share his top security tips.
+To help you stay one step ahead of the online criminals, we contacted a professional ethical hacker and asked him to share his top security tips.

 His job entails hacking into clients’ websites, networks, and phone applications to see where the weak points lie and recommending the best course of action to fix the holes.